bytarzan/TweetBot/README.md

 # TweetBot
-In this project, I read tweets from CSV files into a program, build my own machine learning model, and create an AI that generates realistic tweets!
+In this project, I read tweets from CSV files into a program, build my own machine learning model, and create an AI that generates realistic tweets! <br />

-Here is the file breakdown:
+# File breakdown:

 FileLineIterator.java - This class is a wrapper around the Java I/O class BufferedReader (see lecture slides here) that provides a simple way to work with file data line-by-line.
 By writing this class, you are creating a simple, nifty file reading utility for yourself.